GoogleChrome/web.dev/src/site/content/en/blog/persistent-storage/index.md

   - storage
   - progressive-web-apps
 hero: hero.jpg
-alt: PCB circuit board of electronic device
+alt: Printed circuit board
 ---

 When faced with storage pressure like low disk space, browsers will typically [evict data][eviction], including from the Cache API and IndexedDB, from the least recently used origin.
-This may cause data loss if the app hasn't synced data to the server, and reduce the reliability of the app by removing resources required for the app to work.
-Both of which lead to negative user experiences.
+This may cause data loss if the app hasn't synced data with the server, and reduce the reliability of the app by removing resources required for the app to work, both of which lead to negative user experiences.

 Thankfully, research by the Chrome team shows that data is very rarely